Why I Quit My Corporate Job?

 Five days before this decision was made, I received a year end feedback from a director in the US.
 I had closely worked with him in my previous role.
 My new manager was hesitant to share this feedback with me.
 I had to remind him twice before it finally reached me.
 That feedback helped me put myself together when I was lost in the world of uninformed and misguiding opinions.

-The director had written a page long email, in which he had narrated in great detail, the stages of a study project that I had taken up.
+The director had written a page long email, in which he had narrated in great detail, the various stages of a study project that I had taken up.
 While on the other hand, my ex-manager had dismissed this work as ineffective.
 (I had to send him this email and tell him that people thought otherwise).
-I must say that I had never received such detailed feedback in my life.
+I must say that I had, never before in my life, received such a detailed feedback.
 The director thus ends his long commentary on my work -

 What impresses me most about this is that there were a number of reasons to have never initiated the project, and likewise there were just as many reasons not to finish it.
 However, Ajeya took on the challenge, saw the value, and persisted to produce meaningful deliverables….
 I really feel Ajeya showed strong leadership to get it to the point of transition.
 This is the general perception I have of Ajeya … He doesn’t back away from something because it is difficult…”